tbrunsch/Zenodot/zenodot/doc/TechDoc.md

 - The parsing workflow is much clearer: The focus is on parsing.
 Everything else happens parallel to the regular workflow.
 - The method signatures become much cleaner: The only thing a parse method can return is a result.
 Neither errors nor code completions have to be returned because they are propagated via exceptions.

+## Compiled Expressions

+For evaluating the same expression over and over again for different values of `this`, it is inefficient to always parse the expression.
+Hence, for this use case we support generating a "compiled" expression.
+Compiled expressions can be evaluated much faster than it takes to parse an expression.
+Since the base logic of parsing and compiling an expression is identical, the parsers can do both.
+This makes the code a bit less readable though and the return value of the parsing methods a bit more unspecific: It can either be a compiled result or a parse result.
+It would be nice if we could always simply compile the expression and then evaluate it, but then we would lose the dynamic typing feature for evaluated expressions: The parsing process with dynamic typing relies on evaluating partial expressions.
+Hence, parsing and evaluation cannot be separated here.